bivanbi/journey-into-kubernetes/README.md

 In this section, we are creating `Pods`, `Services`, `PersistentVolumeClaims` manually, to realize our first 'application' on Kubernetes.
-Especially pods are not meant to be managed this way, but it is crucial to have a good understanding of the building blocks that will be later managed by higher-level resources like `Deployments`, `StatefulSets` etc.
+Especially pods are not meant to be managed this way, but it is crucial to have a good understanding of the building blocks that will be later managed by higher-level objects like `Deployments`, `StatefulSets` etc.

 3.0 [Create Namespace](namespaces/create-namespace.md) - create a namespace to keep things organized.